Hacking into Wi-Fi | Cracking Passwords

 Hackers Love Hotspots!

-What better place would there be for hackers to go about their business than a public place where thousands of people come and go each day, spending a few minutes each and connecting to a public Wi-Fi hotspot during their stay.
+What better place for hackers to go about their business than a public place where thousands of people come and go each day, spending a few minutes each and connecting to a public Wi-Fi hotspot during their stay?

-Hackers exploit our need to remain online and hack public Wi-Fi hotspots so that they can gain access to hundreds of devices simultaneously.
-This increases their chances of finding whatever they are looking for.
+Hackers exploit our need to remain online and hack public Wi-Fi hotspots to gain access to hundreds of devices simultaneously, increasing their chances of finding what they are looking for.

 The following are the places hackers love the most.
-It’s best to avoid connecting to the public Wi-Fi at these places; otherwise, sensitive data on your device can get stolen by hackers.
+It’s best to avoid connecting to public Wi-Fi at these places; otherwise, hackers can steal sensitive data on your device.

 How Hackers Hack Android Smartphones?

-android hackResearchers in the cybersecurity industry has concluded that hacking an Android phone is way too easier as compared to phones that have a different OS.
-It does not take much of an effort for a hacker to spy on your Android device.
+android hackResearchers in the cybersecurity industry have concluded that hacking an Android phone is way too easy compared to phones with a different OS.
+It does not take much effort for a hacker to spy on your Android device.
 All they need to do is send an SMS or an MMS to your phone, which can crack its security when you open it.

 Moreover, many hackers have uploaded malicious apps to the Google Play Store.
-These apps may seem to provide different functionality, but in the background, they are sending your personal information to the hacker, such as credentials and banking information.
-This can give a hacker complete access to everything on your device.
+These apps may seem to provide different functionality, but in the background, they are sending the hacker your personal information, such as credentials and banking information.
+This can give the hacker complete access to everything on your device.

 A hacked Android phone can do the following: